Most Commonly Asked Questions About Divorce

 How long does the Divorce Process Take?

 At the beginning of the process, it is virtually impossible to tell how long it is going to take.
-The time it takes depends on factors such as the divorce lawyer representing the other party, complexity and the number of contested issues, the ability of parties to work together, and the court’s calendar.
+The time it takes depends on factors such as the divorce lawyer representing the other party, the complexity and the number of contested issues, the ability of parties to work together, and the court’s calendar.

 How much does a Divorce Cost?